dperry-sparq/OpenWebUI-Assistant-OpenAI/README.md

 Ensure that these dependencies are installed in your Python environment before executing the script.

-pip install openai
-pip install pydantic
-pip install typing-extensions
+pip install openai pydantic typing-extensions